nnnsss999/llmattacks/README.md

 ## Development Workflow

-This project uses **pre-commit** hooks for basic linting and a GitHub Actions pipeline that runs the hooks and a link checker.
-Run `pre-commit run --all-files` before committing, and the CI will enforce these checks on every pull request.
+This project uses **pre-commit** hooks for basic linting and a GitHub Actions pipeline that runs the hooks and unit tests.
+Run `pre-commit run --all-files` and `pytest` before committing; the CI will enforce these checks on every pull request.

 ## License